CTSRD-CHERI/cheri-c-programming/src/allocators/caller-guarantees.md

  * Are unsealed
  * Have bounds that permit access to the full requested memory range of the allocation
- * Have bounds that do not permit access to any other current allocations, implementing non-aliasing spatial safety
+ * Have bounds that do not permit access to any other current allocation, nor allocator metadata, implementing non-aliasing spatial safety
  * Have permissions that allow data load, data store, capability load, and capability store
  * Are sufficiently aligned to allow capability loads and stores at relative